vidhanjain03/Loan-Approval/README.md

 # Loan Prediction Problem Set

 ## Project Description
-The Aim of the project is to write a supervised machine learning model from scarth in order to classify the labels.
+The project's goal is to create a supervised machine learning model from scratch to categorise the labels.
-Dataset used for classification is loan given to previous people.
+Dataset is made up of consumer information entered into an online application form.
+These information include gender, marital status, education level, number of dependents, income, loan amount, credit history, and other characteristics.

 ### Project Pipeline:
 * Import the data
+* Find the features which can contribute in classification, if require do feature engineering.
+* Convert data into numerical form.
+* Split data into train, val and test.
+* Write the model and train it on data.
-* Analyze the distribution of data for both types of features
+* Find the optimal parameters for accurate prediction.
-* Exploration, pattern recognition, and data analysis
-* Wrangled the data
+* Make prediction on test data
-* For the dataset, I created and trained the necessary model (In this case random forest algorithm)
-* Making predictions

 ### Technologies Used:
 * Software IDE: Jupyter Notebook